 Total CapEx consists of additions to tangible and intangible fixed assets during the financial year, before depreciation, amortisation, and any re-assessments, including those resulting from revaluations and impairments, as well as excluding changes in fair value.
 It includes acquisitions of tangible fixed assets (IAS 16), intangible fixed assets (IAS 38), right-of-use assets (IFRS 16) and investment properties (IAS 40).
+Additions resulting from business combinations are also included.
+Goodwill is not included in CapEx, as it is not defined as an intangible asset in accordance with IAS 38.
+For further details on our accounting policies regarding our CapEx, see the 'Accounting policies' chapter of the 2022 Annual Report.

-4 Commission Delegated Regulation (EU) 2021/2178 of 6 July 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council.
+&lt;sup>4 Commission Delegated Regulation (EU) 2021/2178 of 6 July 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council.